 Waka Kotahi has developed a vehicle emissions mapping tool that automates calculation of both harmful air pollutants and greenhouse gas emissions.
 The tool can be applied to all public roads throughout New Zealand.

 The tool is housed in a geographical information system (GIS) framework so that data can readily be presented as maps.
-The tool extracts data from the Transport Agency’s information technology systems, which builds a detailed data set of input variables for the emission calculations.
+The tool extracts data from Waka Kotahi information technology systems, which builds a detailed data set of input variables for the emission calculations.

-A matrix of vehicle emission factors, extracted from the New Zealand Vehicle Emission Prediction Model (VEPM 5.3), is used with the input variables to calculate the mass of pollutant per length of roadway.
+A matrix of vehicle emission factors, extracted from the New Zealand vehicle emission prediction model, is used with the input variables to calculate the mass of pollutant per length of roadway.

 Maps can be produced that allow users to explore how vehicle emissions vary at a range of spatial scales from national to local.
 The tool has flexibility to be used for analyses including: